zpc456/soft/README.md

-This project belongs to pcz.
+This project belongs to pcz and is sponsored by rhz.